 The Mental Health + Self Care for Baristas layout appears in the April/March issue, and features a broader scene using some of the same characters from the previous article.
 It shows different ways that some show self care whether through exercise, reading, or interaction with those they care about.

-A poster a week was created as part of the curriculum at Seattle Central Creative Academy.
+In addition, some poster designs were created as part of the curriculum at Seattle Central Creative Academy.
 Content and methods each week were different to both challenge our creativity and to stretch us as designers by pushing us out our comfort zone.
 Some posters depicted quotes or shows at the theater, while others were for music, movies, and local advertisements.

 I worked with owner Laila Wilbur on a logo for Cherry Street Coffee House.
 When we reached a design direction that we liked, Misha Zadeh collaborated with us, creating the beautiful water color cherry branch that is part of the design.